-If you’re claiming to have lost money on the sale of an asset, but it’s actually part of a wash sale, the Internal Revenue Service (IRS) disallows you from claiming a write-off on your tax return until you exit the position.
+If you’re claiming to have lost money on the sale of an asset, but it’s actually part of a wash sale, the Internal Revenue Service (IRS) disallows you from claiming a write-off on your tax return until you exit the position fully.

 Normally, the IRS allows you to write off your capital losses, and you can use losses to offset any capital gains.
 In fact, in any given year you can write off a net loss of up to $3,000, if you have eligible losses.
 That is, tax rules allow you to more than offset any gains.
-Savvy investors strategically use losses to minimize capital gains taxes through the process of tax-loss harvesting.
+Savvy investors strategically use losses to minimize their taxable income through the process of tax-loss harvesting.

 If you have a wash sale, however, you cannot claim the write-off until you finally sell the asset and avoid repurchasing it for at least 30 days.
 After that period, you can re-buy the asset without triggering the wash-sale rules.
 Of course, if you lose money on this repurchase and sell it yet again, you’ll have to wait another 30 days before repurchasing the asset to avoid a wash sale.

 Don’t fret that you’ll lose your tax break forever due to the wash-sale rule, however.
 The ability to claim your loss is only deferred, not eliminated.
 Simply do not re-buy the asset in the 30-day window, and you can safely claim the loss on your tax return and without any further penalty.

 Investors sometimes think they can work around the wash-sale rule through a variety of clever measures, but the IRS regularly denies these maneuvers.
 Here are a few of the most popular.

 1. You sell for a loss, while your spouse buys